Industry energy

 The AI reference

-The Halo Cloud AI stack was proven on rail.
+The Sentinel AI stack was proven on rail.
 The same stack re-deploys on energy.

 The Deutsche Bahn deployment validated the per-asset anomaly detection pattern at national scale.
 Rail fasteners, weld joints, ballast condition, and trackside object identification translate directly into the energy domain: insulators, conductor hardware, vegetation encroachment, pipeline corridor integrity.
 The architecture is identical — only the taxonomy of anomalies changes per asset class.